How to Cut Down Food Waste with Kids

 How to cut down food waste with kids

-Cut food waste by serving family style
+Cut food waste for kids

 Don’t shame or cajole kids or make them feel guilty for not eating everything on their plate.
 I know it’s hard to do this when you were raised that way.
 Eat everything on your plate because there are starving children in Africa.
 How many of those kinds of statements have you heard?